Acoustics - listening and learning

 Soundfield Systems/CADS (Classroom Audio Distribution Systems)

 Soundfield systems and CADS aim to evenly distribute the sound of the teacher’s voice, around the room, by means of a microphone and a speaker or speakers, so that all pupils can hear the teacher clearly.
-Research has shown that the use of soundfield systems can improve concentration of pupils, improve academic performance, keep noise levels down, improve behaviour, and especially benefit those with specific learning needs or sensory impairment.
+Research has shown that the use of soundfield systems can improve concentration of pupils, improve academic performance, keep noise levels down, improve behaviour, and especially benefit those who are deaf, have difficulties listening in noise, as well as a range of other needs.

-Over the past twenty-five to thirty years Soundfield/ CADS technologies have been progressively developed and refined to facilitate high quality speech intelligibility for all pupils, whatever their quality of hearing.
+Over the past three to four decades Soundfield/ CADS technologies have been progressively developed and refined to facilitate high quality speech intelligibility for all pupils, whatever their quality of hearing.
 Details of these developments along with the consideration of research evidence findings can be found in the following publications:

 • Preston, C., Younie, S. and Turner, R. (2015) ‘Listening to Learn: an evaluation of classroom audio distribution technology for enriching teaching and learning’ A MirandaNet Fellowship publication in association with Lightspeed Technologies